markomanninen/artifactsofthefloweroflife/earlytraces.md

 * immature web technologies used on museum websites, lack of public online collections
 * current political situation, which effectively limits traveling
-* illegal trade of the antiquities that has been continuing for the last two hundred years
+* illegal trade of the antiquities that has been continuing for the last two hundred years (see D.T.
+Potts: A Companion to the Archaeology of the Ancient Near East, chapter 6)
 * massive destruction of the archaeological sites and museum collections by religious fundamentalists

 There are just a few scholarly works that refer to the FOL, often with an association to the six petal rosette figure.
 At some point this particular geometrical motif arrived from mainland to Cyprus, Samos and Miletos.
 This can be read from the history of the "[Greek vases](http://d2aohiyo3d3idm.cloudfront.net/publications/virtuallibrary/0892361506.pdf)" by B.B.
 Shefton (pages 47-57):